MEV in Binance Builder: Our Measurement

 For each transaction initiated by a builder-owned contract, we reconstruct the executed swap path by parsing \texttt{Swap}, \texttt{Sync}, and router events.
 A transaction is labeled as an arbitrage cycle if its entry and exit assets match, i.e., $\mathsf{asset}_{\mathrm{in}} = \mathsf{asset}_{\mathrm{out}}$.
 Multi-hop paths (e.g., USDT $\rightarrow$ WBNB $\rightarrow$ USD1 $\rightarrow$ USDT) are treated as a single atomic opportunity.
 For each cycle, we compute: \begin{packeditemize} \item \textbf{Gross profit.} difference between input and final output (in token units); \item \textbf{Share-profit.} amount redirected to designated redistribution addresses (e.g., \texttt{0xffff\ldots fffe}); \item \textbf{Net profit.} gross minus share-profit and gas fees, converted into BNB. \end{packeditemize}

 These fields allow us to distinguish builder-internal redistribution from searcher-facing MEV payouts.
-A distinctive feature of BSC’s PBS is the presence of \textit{share profit}, where part of the arbitrage gains is diverted to special addresses such as \texttt{0xffff\ldots fffe}\footnote{We emphasize that the address \texttt{0xffff\ldots fffe} observed in our dataset is not the official payout contract defined in BEP-322.
-Instead, it represents validator's revenue income (Appendix~\ref{apd-method}).
-The actual payout mechanism in BSC’s PBS is implemented through a designated smart contract invoked by a zero-gas accounting transaction.}, suspected of representing validator payouts.
+A distinctive feature of BSC’s PBS is the presence of \textit{share profit}, where part of the arbitrage gains is diverted to special addresses such as \texttt{0xffff\ldots fffe}.
+In our traces, this address acts as a validator-revenue sink rather than the official BEP-322 payout contract; the formal payout path is implemented through a separate zero-gas accounting transaction (Appendix~\ref{apd-method}).
 In addition, we observe cases where profits are routed directly into liquidity pools (e.g., the \texttt{USDT}--\texttt{WBNB} pair at \texttt{0x16b9\ldots 0daE}).